cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

 From there, we can connect these to the oscilloscope (ask a TA if you need help):

- - Press the button on the top of the oscilloscope (on the right) to turn it on
+ - Press the button on the top of the oscilloscope (on the left) to turn it on
  - Connect the main probe of `CH 1` to the first GPIO of `GPIO_0`
  - Connect the ground clip of `CH 1` to ground